siongui/userpages/content/articles/2015/02/20/jsonp-anonymous-callback-function%en.rst

 :modified: 2015-02-20 21:50
 :tags: JavaScript, CORS, JSONP, Google App Engine, Python, JSON
 :category: JavaScript
-:summary: Cross-domain requests by JSONP with anonymous callback function on Google App Engine for Python.
+:summary: Cross-domain requests by JSONP_ with `anonymous callback function`_ on
+          `Google App Engine for Python`_.
 :adsu: yes

-In my previous post [1]_, a complete JSONP example on both client side (browser) and server side (Google App Engine Python) is shown.
+In my previous post [1]_, a complete JSONP_ example on both client side (browser) and server side (`Google App Engine Python`_) is shown.
 The example in previous post needs a *named, JavaScript callback function* to handle the response returned from server.
 In this post, instead of using *named callback function*, an alternative choice is shown: use an *anonymous callback function* in JSONP request.

-The main difference between *named callback function* and *anonymous callback function* is that in named callback function, only the name of callback function is supplied in the HTTP request, while in anonymous callback function, the whole callback function is supplied in the HTTP request.
+The main difference between *named callback function* and *anonymous callback function* is that in named callback function, only the name of callback function is supplied in the HTTP request, while in `anonymous callback function`_, the whole callback function is supplied in the HTTP request.

-The following is a complete example of JSONP with anonymous callback function.
+The following is a complete example of JSONP_ with `anonymous callback function`_.

 *index.html* (run on client side, i.e., browser):

 .. show_github_file:: siongui userpages content/code/jsonp-anonymous-gae/index.html
+.. adsu:: 2

 *jsonp.js* (run on client side, i.e., browser):

 .. show_github_file:: siongui userpages content/code/jsonp-anonymous-gae/jsonp.js
+.. adsu:: 3

 .. note::